neam/dna-project-base-12-factor-app-boilerplate/docs/53-deploy-docker-cloud.misc.md

     vendor/bin/docker-stack build-directory-init

 After this, add enough proper config to `~/_PROJECT_-project/_PROJECT_-product-build/.env` to be able to run the 12-factor app from the build directory.

+Lastly, make sure to be logged in on the docker registry so that pushing is possible:

+    source vendor/neam/php-app-config/shell-export.sh
+    docker login --username="$DOCKERCLOUD_USER" --password="$DOCKERCLOUD_PASSWORD"